 No Amalfi coast trip would be complete without experiencing it.
 Furthermore, driving (and especially parking) can be demanding.
 But if you are into taking the challenge, you will be rewarded with one of the most scenic drives ever.
 The Amalfi Coast in Italy spans 75km from Sorrento to Cetara, but the views get more spectacular the closer to Positano.

-Tio: make sure to stop at the Conca Dei Marini viewpoint, where you can take in the views of the former villa of Sofia Loren and the beautiful Saraceno Hotel that used to be a fortress.
+Tio: Make sure to stop at the Conca Dei Marini viewpoint, where you can take in the views of Sofia Loren’s former villa and the beautiful Saraceno Hotel, which used to be a fortress.

 Tip: We advise you to drive from October until April during the low season.